DavidBaldsiefen/splid-challenge/notes.md

 ### TODOs & Ideas

-- DOWNLOAD v3 test set!

 - Train on whole dataset
-- use save-best only, at least on classifier!
-- separate EW/NS again, at least for ADIK localizer (see shap analysis results)
-    - alternative idea: split model outputs earlier, i.e. one hidden layer per output
-- use per-direction thresholds for localizers
 - dynamic threshold that starts low, and then increases until n detections = n expected nodes?
 - remove NS detections during EW-NK, remove ID detections during SK
 - more regularization on classifier, less on localizer